olewsaa/Yacht-computer/IoToB/Readme.md

 with the more powerfull 3.3V outlet makes it more suited to many Internet of things onboard (IoToB).
 The WiFiClient-U-and-I-SignalK in version 3 is a ESP-32 version.
-There are distinct differences in the handeling of UDP trasactions.
+There are distinct differences in the handling of UDP trasactions.
 This prototype uses two ADS1115 for current measurements and the built in ADC for voltage measurement.

 ### Compare ESP8266 vs. ESP32